-Join Dave Darlington for an in-depth discussion in this video Notch filtering with the Q-Series EQs, part of Mixing Techniques with Waves Plugins.
+Join Dave Darlington for an in-depth discussion in this video Notch filtering with the Q-Series EQs, part of Waves Plug-ins: Mixing Techniques.

 The Q Series is a simple and intuitive EQ which allows up to ten bands of independent processing, much more than would be available, typically, in the analog world.
 The processor will only use the bands that are active, maximizing your CPU usage.
 The Q parameters function much the same as the REQ series.
 You can click and drag an EQ point, you can click and drag the numbers, and you can double-click on the number box, and type in a value.